The 3 Synovus Business Credit Card Options

 If you’re not an avid traveler, Synovus’ best card might not be the best option for you.
 The bank’s other two cards are relatively on par with most of its competitors at other banks, which doesn’t provide much incentive to open an account for most small business owners.
 Here are a few comparable cards that offer many—if not better—perks for your purchases.

 The Synovus Rewards Business Visa Card is a relatively middle-of-the-road business credit card, insofar as it comes with additional points opportunities in exchange for no annual fee.
-The Chase Ink Business Cash card, however, offers better points, as well as a $500 signup bonus (if you spend $3,000 in the first three months).
+The Chase Ink Business Cash card, however, offers better points, as well as a generous welcome offer depending on how much you spend in the first three months.
 Instead of maxing out at 3x points for any given category, the Chase Ink Business Cash card gives you the opportunity to get 5% cash back on specific categories—office supply stores, internet, cable, and phone services—for the first $25,000 you spend.
 You’ll also get 2% cash back for the first $25,000 spent at gas stations and restaurants, and 1% cash back on everything else.

 Unless you’re truly interested in earning points, you may stand to get more for your money by way of cash back with the Chase Ink Business Cash card.
 Plus, Chase operates in more states across the country, which means you’re more likely to find that you’re eligible for a card depending on where your business is located.

 Look to the Chase Ink Business Unlimited® Card for a Better Balance Transfer Card Than the Synovus Business Visa Credit Card

 Ink Business Unlimited® Credit CardGreat For: Unlimited cash back and welcome bonus

 - $750 welcome bonus if you spend $7,500 in first 3 months